Design plays a key role in creating attractive waterside places that will enhance and protect the waterway.

 If you’re designing a bridge across our waterway take a look at our document on bridge design, which was developed as part of considering our response to HS2.
 It comes in two parts:

-Also look at our towpath design guide Better Towpaths for Everyone.
+Also look at our towpath policy document: Better Towpaths for Everyone.